doronsever/generator-gulp-angular-subtask/README.md

 ### Why should i use it?

-For the time been, this great generator does not support sub tasks like controllers and directives. <br>
+For the time been, the great [gulp-angular](https://github.com/Swiip/generator-gulp-angular) generator does not support sub tasks like controllers and directives. <br>
-So i built a helper generator that creates those tasks for me and thuoght about sharing.
+So i decided to build a helper generator that creates those tasks for me and thought about sharing it.

 This project will be deprecated when the team decide to support this issue.

 ### Usage:

-Currently i support these sub tasks:
+I currently support these sub tasks:

   * controller
+  * directive

 ### options

-To see the options you can always use the help opton on a task
+To see the options you can always use the help option on a task

 ```
 yo gulp-angular-subtask:controller --help